Gary Glitter

-Paul Francis Gadd (born 8 May 1944), better known by his stage name Gary Glitter, is an English former singer who achieved fame and success during the 1970s and 1980s.
-His career ended after his 1999 conviction of downloading child pornography.
+Paul Francis Gadd (born 8 May 1944), better known by his stage name Gary Glitter, is a British former singer who achieved fame and success during the 1970s and 1980s.
+His career ended after his 1999 conviction of downloading child sexual abuse material.
 He was also convicted of child sexual abuse in 2006 and a series of sexual offences (including attempted rape) in 2015.

 After performing under the name Paul Raven during the 1960s, Gadd changed his stage name to Gary Glitter in the early 1970s and had a sustained solo career with his hits "Rock and Roll (Parts 1 and 2)", "Do You Wanna Touch Me", "I Love You Love Me Love", "I'm the Leader of the Gang (I Am)", and "Hello, Hello, I'm Back Again".
 He became known for his energetic live performances and glam rock persona of glitter suits, make-up, and platform boots.
 He has sold over 20 million records and had 26 hit singles, which spent a total of 180 weeks in the UK Singles Chart, with 12 reaching the top 10 and three of those charting at number one.
 Touch Me (1973) is Glitter's best-selling album, peaking at No. 2 on the UK Albums Chart.
 As of 2001, he was listed in the top 100 most successful UK chart acts.
 His popularity waned during the late 1970s, and was followed by a successful comeback as a solo artist in the 1980s; his 1984 song "Another Rock and Roll Christmas" was one of the most played Christmas songs of all time.
 In 1998, his recording of "Rock and Roll" was listed as one of the top 1,001 songs in music history.
 He also released seven studio albums and at least 15 albums of compilations and live performances.